StoglRobotics/ros_team_workspace/docs/docker/general_information_docker/general_information_docker.rst

 Useful commands
 """"""""""""""""
-For complete list of commands have a look at `official docker cli reference <https://docs.docker.com/engine/reference/commandline/cli/>`_.
+For a complete list of commands have a look at `official docker cli reference <https://docs.docker.com/engine/reference/commandline/cli/>`_.

 * ``docker container <command>``: